os11k/crypto-swap-demo/README.md

 **Trade-off:** Added dependency, but saved hours of debugging.

+### Why Etherscan API for Ethereum?

+Originally, the code used **block-polling** (fetching last 20 blocks and checking each transaction).
+This had major issues:

+**Problems with block-polling:**
+- 500+ RPC calls per order check (very slow)
+- OnFinality/Infura rate limits and timeouts
+- 20-block window too small (missed deposits if delayed)
+- Silent failures when RPC times out

+**Etherscan API V2 solves this:**
+- **1 API call** instead of 500+ (1000x faster!)
+- Gets all transactions to address instantly
+- No block window limitations
+- Free tier: 5 calls/sec, 100k calls/day
+- More reliable than RPC polling

+This change made ETH deposit detection **instant and reliable**.

 ### ESM vs CommonJS

 The backend uses **ES Modules** (`"type": "module"` in package.json) because: